ceremonies-ai/sage-integration-bond/README.md

    ```

 4. **Environment Configuration**:
-    Copy the `.env.example` to `.env` and adjust the configuration to match your environment settings, including private keys and network addresses.
+    Copy the `.env.example` to `.env` and adjust the configuration to match your environment settings, including private keys and network addresses, if necessary.

 ## Usage